KatiePurser/cs4084-group_14/README.md

 ### Gallery Images

 Sample images are programmatically loaded into the emulator's gallery to simulate user photo content.
-These can be used when selecting outfit images within the app.
+These can be used when selecting images within the app.
+**Note:** Images may take a few seconds to appear due to Android's media indexing process.
+This is expected behavior.

 ### Reminder Scheduling